jakubfaldasz/Scrambling/README.md

 In the Receiver class we decode the data by looking for the sync word and by synchronising our descrambler.
 Later we check if the data and the CRC match.
 If not the frame is rejeceted.

-In the example below we've used a DVB scrambler, syncword was 10 bits long and the data was 320 bits long.
-At the end the generated data was intentionally corrupted by falsing some of the bits.
+In the example below we've used a DVB scrambler, 10bits long syncword.
+The transmitted data was 320 bits long.
+Generated data was then intentionally corrupted by randomly negating of individual bits.

-Received image looks like this
+Received image looked like this

 <img src="https://i.imgur.com/UaW5Y6c.png" width="400">